-Once the superchannel is configured, the system can take measurements on each channel without further intervention by the user.
-The OUI automatically tunes the OM4106D local oscillator, takes measurements at that channel, re-tunes to the next channel, and so forth until measurements of the entire superchannel have been taken.
+Once the superchannel is configured, the OMA software can take measurements on each channel without further intervention.
+The software automatically tunes the OM4245 local oscillator, takes measurements at that channel, re-tunes to the next channel, and so on, until measurements of the entire superchannel have been taken.
 Results of each channel are displayed in real-time and persist after all measurements are made for easy comparison.